If you're looking for the best camera phones around, we're here to help with your search.

 The Mate 40 Pro also features upwards of 512GB of storage on the top model, which should give you plenty of space for those pictures and videos.

 Best Camera Phone Samsung - Samsung Galaxy S22 Ultra

 This device boasts a total of five cameras, with four rear lenses and one front-facing lens, including a whopping 108MP wide lens on the back.

 Where this device really shines is with its impressive zoom function, capable of capturing a total of 100x zoom.

 It also includes a variety of features to improve picture and video quality at night or in darker environments.

 Overall, the Samsung Galaxy S22 Ultra is a fantastic phone for photography and much more.

 When it comes to choosing the best phone for photography, there are many things to look into before purchasing.

 Do more megapixels mean better quality?

-When it comes to cameras, while having more megapixels does tend to be better, it does not necessarily mean higher quality photos.
+When it comes to cameras, although having more megapixels does tend to be better, it does not necessarily mean higher quality photos.